Sector Area Calculator

 How to Calculate Sector Area

-A sector is a pie-slice-shaped portion of a circle surrounded by two radii edges and bounded by the circle’s outer arc.
-A defining characteristic of a sector is its central angle, denoted θ (Greek letter theta).
+A sector is a pie-slice-shaped portion of a circle where its straight edges are two radii of the circle, and the outer curve portion of the circle’s outer arc.
+A defining characteristic of a sector is its central angle, denoted as θ (Greek letter theta).

-If the central angle is greater than 180°, then it is a major sector, and if the central angle is less than 180°, it is a minor sector.
-If the central angle is exactly equal to 180° then it is a semi-circle.
+If the central angle is greater than 180°, then it is considered a major sector of the circle, and if the central angle is less than 180°, it is a minor sector.
+If the central angle is exactly equal to 180°, then it is a semi-circle.

 To calculate the area of a sector, a simple formula can be used.